 Use free weights for triceps to give you a better range of motion and produce a fuller muscle.
-Machines are great in a pinch, but once again, free weights get better results.
+Machines are ok, but once again, free weights get better results.
 Always make sure to stretch your triceps especially as you conclude the workout.
-Stretching helps bring out the separations and detail in the muscle.
+Stretching brings out the separations and detail in the muscle.

 Close-grip bench presses: This exercise takes your triceps through their full range of motion.
 Lie face up on a flat bench, feet firmly planted on the floor.
-Take a barbell or E Z curl bar from the rack (or have your trainer or workout partner hand it to you).
+Take a barbell or E Z curl bar from the rack.
 Use a narrow grip so that your hands are only 2-3 inches apart.
 Keeping your elbows close to your body, lower the weight to your lower sternum, and immediately push upwards.
-Always begin with a light warm-up set.
-This exercise is a great mass builder.

 Triceps extensions: Start this exercise by holding a lat machine bar with your hands 2-8 inches apart.
 Now press downwards from your chin until your arms are straight (just barely locking out the elbow).
 Return and repeat.
 Most bodybuilders keep their elbows tucked in at their sides during this movement.
 This exercise can also be performed with a rope instead of a straight bar or lat machine bar.